truenas/documentation/content/SCALE/SCALEReleaseNotes.md

 * Storage changes
 * Apps changes
-* New Web UI feedback system: A new feedback reporting option has been introduced to encourage  user experience comments and suggestions for screens undergoing revision in prerelease software versions.
+* New web UI feedback system introduced: A new feedback-reporting option to encourage user experience comments and suggestions for screens undergoing revision in prerelease software versions.

 {{< hint type=important >}}
 * TrueNAS SCALE is developed as an appliance that uses specific Linux packages with each release.
 Attempting to update SCALE with `apt` or methods other than the SCALE web interface can result in a nonfunctional system.